-A total of 1,509 medical practitioners registered with the Medical Board responded to the survey.
-Nearly two-thirds of respondents were male, most were aged between 40 and 60, and over half had been practising for 20 years or more.
+A total of 1,044 dental practitioners registered with the Dental Board responded to the survey.
+Roughly half of respondents were male, and the majority had been practising for 20 years or more.
+The age distribution corresponded with the broader practitioner sample, with most dental practitioners falling into the middle age brackets.

-Most respondents were in the most populous eastern states and were working in a major city.
+Most respondents were working in a major city and in the most populous eastern states, particularly New South Wales.